emagiz/emdocs/mds/microlearning/intermediate-key-concepts-emagiz-event-streaming-retention-policy.md

 ## 6. Suggested Additional Readings

-If you are interested in this topic please read the help text eMagiz provides you.
+If you are interested in this topic, please read the help text eMagiz provides you.

 ## 7. Silent demonstration video

-As this is a more theoretical microlearning we have no video for this.
+As this is a more theoretical microlearning, we have no video for this.

 </div>
 </main>